NotoriousAMY/DirtBIkeRacing/README.md

 # DirtBIkeRacing
 Project to help me track race results for classes/series I have raced in.
+Working on developing ETL and Data Engineering Skills
 Contents:
 1. Conceptual Data Model - contains the business logic for the project
 2. Logical Data Model & ERD Diagram (created in dbdiagram.io)